SujanSB/SujanSB/README.md

 ## I'm a Computer science engineering student |
 - 🔭 I’m currently working on a my own startup(secret) ....🤫
-- 🌱 I’m currently learning everything ...🤣
+- 🌱 I’m currently learning everything ....🤣
-- 🥅 2020 Goals: learn everything as much as possible...
+- 🥅 2020 Goals: learn everything as much as possible....
 - ⚡ fact: I love to write poems / Do help others in coding / play online games...
 -----